 Under cash accounting, income and expenses are recognized when cash changes hands, regardless of when the transaction happened.
 With cash accounting, the company isn’t focused on trying to match revenue and expenses in the same period; it is instead trying to keep in its accounting thorough records of the cash flow of its accounts.

 Cash accounting is often preferred because it’s simpler and easier to use.
 In many cases, it lets companies get the tax benefits of deductible expenses earlier than it could under accrual accounting.
 This is because they book expenses when they’re paid rather than when revenue starts.
 But not all businesses are eligible to use cash accounting.

 Unlike cash accounting, accrual accounting requires businesses to record income and expenses when transactions happen, rather than when cash changes hands.
-Many businesses are required to use accrual accounting, including those that make over $26 million in sales in any one year over a three-year period, as well as businesses that make sales on credit.
+Many businesses are required to use accrual accounting, including those that make over $26 million in sales in any one year over a three-year period and businesses that make sales on credit.

 Accrual accounting is important because it allows businesses to match revenues with their corresponding expenses.
-In this way, businesses that use accrual accounting can see in their financials how they convert assets into expenses.
+In this way, businesses that use accrual accounting can see how they convert assets into expenses in their financials.
 This also makes it easier for companies to gauge the profitability of particular activities in specific periods.
 For more info, check out our article on cash vs. accrual accounting.